 import zlib def crc_handler(local_path, raw_file, work_item): try: with open(local_path, 'rb') as local_file: return zlib.crc32(local_file.read()) except: return 0 def registerTypes(type_registry): type_registry.registerStatHandler("file/txt", crc_handler)

-It is possible to apply the function to specific node types by filtering on the node type in the function implementation.
-For example, the following hash function applies to all types of file, but only for work items in a File Pattern:
+You can apply the function to specific node types by filtering on the node type in the function implementation.
+For example, the following hash function applies to all types of files, but only for work items in a File Pattern:

 import zlib def crc_handler(local_path, raw_file, work_item): if work_item and work_item.node.type.typeName != 'filepattern': return 0 try: with open(local_path, 'rb') as local_file: return zlib.crc32(local_file.read()) except: return 0 def registerTypes(type_registry): type_registry.registerStatHandler("file", crc_handler)

 Do not modify the work item in the custom hash function, and do not store the work item in a global variable and then try to access it outside of the scope of the function.
 This is invalid.